ukparliament/ontologies/meta/wikidata.md

 If you have an interest in what Wikidata is, how you might contribute or how you might use it to help with your research, please come along to G-01 at 2:30pm on Friday, 7th June.
 If you have questions or would like to attend please contact [Anya Somerville](somervillea@parliament.uk).

-Thanks to Liz Marley for her consumate administration skills.
+Thanks to Liz Marley for her consummate administration skills.

 Andrew Gray is a librarian at the [British Antarctic Survey](https://www.bas.ac.uk/) by day and a Wikipedian at all other times.